manal1407/Information-Retrieval-Tokenizer/README.md

 * By iterating through the tokens present in the `*tokens*` TreeMap, each token is converted to a character array and passed to the `add()` method of `Stemmer.java`.

 * Similar to Problem 1, we count the number of stems, stems that occur only once, number of average stems per document, 30 most frequent stems.

 ##Output:
 **Problem 1 results:**<br>
-Number of tokens: 235890 <br>
+Number of tokens: 235890<br>
 Number of unique tokens: 11502<br>
 Number of tokens that occur only once: 5468<br>
 Number of average tokens per document: 168<br>
-Number of average distinct tokens per file: 94<br>
+Number of average 'distinct' tokens per document: 94<br>
 30 most frequent tokens: <br>

 1. the	19448